CodingBook-Courses/cb-testautomation/java/FullTest/src/main/java/org/cb/ta/_10_TestNG/session.md

 9. Using packages in a test group in xml configuration
 10. @BeforeTest annotation
 11. @AfterTest annotation
-12. @BeforeSuite annotation and @AfterSuite annotation
+12. @BeforeSuite and @AfterSuite annotations
+13. @BeforeClass and @AfterClass annotations

 ### NOTES
 - If you do not define an order, test cases are ordered alphabetically